 He pulled a woman in her 60s from the audience and brought her up on stage to sing with him.
 After the show we all told her how amazing she was and she replied all in one breath,

 ‘I don’t know what happened!
 What did I do?
 My kids will never believe me.
 What do I do?
 Never wash my hands again?
 Freeze dry this outfit?’

 I think she was in shock.

-And can I also just say (and then I’ll stop with the Hugh Jackman, I promise), he pointed out his two dancers who were having their Broadway debut in his show.
-He applauded his conductor, his drummer, his pianist, his guitar player…well you get the picture.
-He told us how lucky we were to get to hear them play.
-And he was right.
+Can I also just say (and then I’ll stop, I promise), he pointed out his two dancers who had their Broadway debut in his show.
+He applauded his conductor, his drummer, his pianist, his guitar player…you get the picture.
+He told us how lucky we were to get to hear them play, and he was right.

 AND GET THIS!!!
-They are filming a movie version of Les Miserables and Hugh Jackman is playing the lead, Jean Valjean.
+They are filming a movie version of Les Miserables and Hugh Jackman is playing Jean Valjean.

 Shut the front door.